jupyter-incubator/sparkmagic/README.md

 ```

 The class should be a subclass of [ProgressIndicator](sparkmagic/sparkmagic/utils/progress.py) and will be passed the
 session object and statement_id as arguments to the constructor.
-The `update(value_in_pct)` method will be called on
+The `display()` method will be called after
+initialization and should arrange to display the widget via the `ipython_display` attribute of the session object.
+The
-progress and the `close()` method will be called when the statement completes.
+`update(value_in_pct)` method will be called on progress and the `close()` method will be called when the statement
+completes.
+By default this uses a horizontal FloatProgress widget.

 ### Conf overrides in code